-Iraqi counter terrorism service CTS and joint Iraqi Security Forces ISF have declared it has killed four militants of the Islamic State in Iraq and Syria ISIS in ambush northeast of Kirkuk on Monday with backup by warplanes of global collation.
+Iraqi counter terrorism service CTS and joint Iraqi Security Forces ISF have declared it has killed four militants of the Islamic State in Iraq and Syria ISIS in ambush northwest of Kirkuk on Monday with backup by warplanes of global collation.

 The operation was carried out between the villages of Kitka and Qaraghatoo in Altun Kopri district where ISIS militants has built hideouts in the rural areas.